 Failure to obtain a lower TDS certificate: If applicable, failing to apply for a lower TDS certificate may result in excess TDS deduction.

-Non-compliance with TDS filing: The buyer must ensure timely filing of TDS returns and issuance of Form 16B to the NRI.
+Non-compliance with TDS filing: The buyer must ensure the timely filing of TDS returns and issuance of Form 16B to the NRI.

 Documentation required for TDS compliance in property transactions involving NRIs